Modes Made Easy

 Modes are simply taking a scale and starting it on a note other than the root.
 The effect this has creates new sounds due to the shift in tones and semitones.
 Not only will the sequence of notes create a new feeling on the listener but new chord sequences are used.
 Read about how scales are created in one of our previous posts.

-Modes can be formed with the Major, Harmonic Minor and Melodic Minor as they are unique scales.
+They can be formed using the Major, Harmonic Minor and Melodic Minor.
 The natural minor is actually a mode of the major scale.

 Modes of the Major Scale